tamu-edu/scrollstats/README.md

 ## Create Raster datasets
 The general raster processing pipeline is as follows:
-1. Apply transformations to rasters
+1. Apply transformations to DEMs
     - profile curvature
     - residual topography
 2. Clip transformed rasters to the boundaries of the ridge and swale topography